 - To introduce students to Nitrogen containing functional groups and their application in organic conversions and related mechanisms. - Students are also expected to learn about structure, synthesis, reactivity of important heterocyclic compounds and polycyclic aromatic hydrocarbons. - To familiarize students about different classes of N-based naturally occurring important alkaloid and terpenoid compounds, their structures, synthesis and reactivity.

 Course Outcomes

-After completion of the course:
+After completion of this course Students will be able to